hector0820/Resumer/test.md

 ***

 Analytical professional with knowledge generating and analyzing data reports for management.
-Strategic mindset that focuses on problem solving tasks and maintaining priorities on strict deadlines.Universidad Autónoma Metropolitana, May 2015 - September 2023
+Strategic mindset that focuses on problem solving tasks and maintaining priorities on strict deadlines.

+## Education

+***

+Universidad Autónoma Metropolitana, May 2015 - September 2023
 Bachelor's degree in Economics

 Universidad Autónoma De Chiapas, August 2012 - August 2014